eXotech-code/pong-nes/README.md

 # PONG clone for NES (WIP)

 This is a simple ATARI PONG clone written for the NES in 6502 Assembly.
-I am mostly working off of the [Nerdy Nights](https://nerdy-nights.nes.science) guide which i highly recommend.
+I am mostly working off of the [Nerdy Nights](https://nerdy-nights.nes.science) guide which I highly recommend.

 ## What's working and what's planned:
 - [x] Wall collision